-Well the debate among households can continue when choosing which way to hang a roller blind.
+Well, just like the toilet paper debate, a similar question arises when choosing choosing which way to hang a roller blind.
 Is there a correct way to hang a roller blind?
-Does it matter which way the roller blind goes?!
+Does it even matter which way the roller blind goes?!

 The answer (to both debates mind you) is yes, it does matter.

-While the toilet paper debate is pretty clear cut (i.e you either over roll or you’re wrong) the roller blind debate “depends”… on your window or door, your fabric, your home needs, your design, whether you choose motorised blinds etc etc etc!
+While the toilet paper debate is pretty clear-cut (either you roll it over or you’re wrong…) the roller blind debate “depends”… on your window or door, the fabric you choose, the specific needs of your home, your design preference, even whether you opt for motorised blinds… etc etc etc!

-The way a roller blind rolls and hangs comes down to how the blind is initially assembled.
-The blinds fabric is attached to an inner tube, and the fabric is either forward rolled over the tube, or reverse rolled under the tube.
+The way a roller blind rolls and hangs depends on how the blind is initially assembled.
+The blinds fabric is attached to an inner tube, and the fabric is either initially rolled forward and over the tube, or rolled backward and under the tube.
 The blind mechanisms are then attached to either side of the tube.
-The blind is made to have a specific roll direction, with a specific chain side, and is then ideally installed to follow how it was made.
-Unlike a toilet roll, you can’t just easily change which way a blind rolls without changing the blind installation or re rolling a roller blind.
+Designers make each blind with a specific roll direction and chain side, and ideally the blind is then installed to follow how it was made.
+Unlike a toilet roll, you can’t just easily change which way a blind rolls without altering the blind installation or completely re-rolling the blind.

-From a visual perspective an over rolled blind hides the fabric-wrapped tube by having the blind hang in front of the roll.
-An under rolled blind leaves the fabric-wrapped tube on show at the front.
-It’s important to note here that with an under rolled blind it is actually the back of the fabric that is seen on the tube… and because the tube is seen in front of the blind, the back of the fabric is front and centre, on show on the roll.
-These are important things to know when it comes time to choosing which roller blind fabric is best and which way your blinds will roll.
+From a visual perspective, when a blind is over rolled, it hides the fabric-wrapped tube by having the blind hang in front of the roll.
+On the other hand, an under rolled blind leaves the fabric-wrapped tube on show at the front.
+It’s important to note here that with an under rolled blind it is actually the back of the fabric that is seen on the tube.
+Since the tube is visible in front of the blind, the backing of the fabric is displayed on the roll.
+These are important things to know when choosing fabric for your roller blinds, and which way your blinds should hang.

 If you want your blind to roll as close to the glass as possible, you’ll want to choose an under rolled blind.
-If however you have obstructions close to the glass such as window locks or latches you might need to choose an over roller blind.
-If your window reveal is very narrow, you (might not even be able to fit a roller blind in there at all!) may have to install your blinds on the face – in which case the roll direction here becomes very important.
-An over rolled blind on the face will leave a gap between the blind and the architrave, allowing a large amount of light to come in from the sides.
+However, if you have obstructions near the glass such as window locks or latches, you might need an over rolled blind.
+If your window or door reveals are very shallow, and a roller blind might not even fit, you may have to install your blinds on the face.
+Here, the roll direction becomes especially important.
+An over rolled blind on the face will leave a gap between the blind and the architrave, allowing a large amount of light and heat loss through the sides.
 An under rolled blind on the face however will roll as close to flush against the architrave/wall, minimising light and increasing privacy.

-While the decisions are not hard to make, without proper consideration the outcomes are not hard to get wrong.
+While each individual decision may not be hard to make, without proper understanding, the outcome is also not hard to get wrong.
 The roller blind “rules” for your house will be unique to everything considered with you for your home.
-What is correct for your blinds may not be the same for what is correct with your neighbours blinds!
-This is why there is no clear cut answer to the question “which way should roller blinds be hung”.
+What is correct for your blinds may not be the same for your neighbours’ blinds!
+This is why there is no clear-cut answer to the question “which way should roller blinds be hung”.

-To help you choose which blinds are right for your house (and then which way your roller blinds should face), we come to you and see your home (or floorplan if you’re still building!) and show you some options that will suit your needs.
-We aim to make the selection process as easy as possible for you, so that you end up with the best window furnishing solution for both your home and your budget.
+To help you choose which blinds are right for your home, we offer personalised consultations.
+We come to your home and show you a range of options to suit your needs.
+If you are still building, we can review your floorplan with you.
+Our goal is to simplify the selection process, and ensure that you end up with the best window furnishing solution for your home and budget.